An SEIR network epidemic model with manual and digital contact tracing allowing delays: Numerical Illustrations

 \subsection{Parameter setting}

 In our numerical illustration, we focus on varying the parameters associated with contact tracing while keeping the other parameters fixed as follows.
-We assume the mean degree of the (social) network to equal $\mu = 5$, loosely motivated by the average household size in the EU being 2.3, and each person is assumed to meet on average 3 additional people regularly \cite{thurner2020network}.
+We assume the mean degree of the (social) network to equal $\mu = 5$, loosely motivated by the average household size in the EU being 2.3 (it is important to note, however, that we do not model households explicitly), and each person is assumed to meet on average 3 additional people regularly \cite{thurner2020network}.
 Further, we assume the deterministic infectious period to have duration $\tau_{I}= 5$ (days) \cite{kissler2020projecting}, and we also assume that the latency period is deterministic with duration $T_L \equiv 4$ (days) \cites{di2020impact,kissler2020projecting} having COVID-19 in mind.
 We assume the basic reproduction number equals $R_{0}=3$, but we also consider $R_{0}=1.5$, which could reflect a situation with physical distancing (contact rates are reduced accordingly).

 In Section \ref{sec:numerical_diff_degree}, we see how the degree distribution $D$ influences the effectiveness of contact tracing by fixing the mean degree $\mu $ but varying its variance $\sigma^2$.
 In the other sections, we assume that $D \sim Poi(\mu)$, so $\mu=\sigma^2.$ Based on the expression of $R_{0}=\beta_{G}\tau_{I}+\mu p_{I}$ in Equation (\ref{eq:R0}), $\beta_G\tau_{I}$ can be viewed as the average number of global infections by a typical infective, and $\mu p_{I}$ as the average number of local infections.
 We then define $\alpha = {\mu p_{I}}/{R_{0}}$ as the \textit{fraction of network transmission}.
 Due to that manual tracing is targeted only at infections on the network, $\alpha$ could have a non-negligible impact on the effectiveness of manual tracing.
-For this reason, at a given $R_{0}$, we choose contact rates $\beta_{L}$ and $\beta_{G}$ so that $\alpha=50\%$ (global and local infections have “equal weights” \cites{ball1997epidemics, nande2021dynamics}) and $\alpha=75\%$ (more local than global infections) for comparison.
+For this reason, at a given $R_{0}$, we choose contact rates $\beta_{L}$ and $\beta_{G}$ so that $\alpha=50\%$ (global and local infections have ``equal weights" \cites{ball1997epidemics, nande2021dynamics}) and $\alpha=75\%$ (more local than global infections) for comparison.
 Parameter values are summarized in Table \ref{tab:parameter_num}.

 The code used to generate the figures presented in this section is publicly available at \cite{githublink}.